-Learn more about that relationship and about the citizen group, the Saskatchewan-Ukraine Relations Advisory Committee (SURAC), which offers advice to the government on initiatives that enhance business opportunities and cultural ties with Ukraine.
+Learn more about the relationship and citizen group, the Saskatchewan-Ukraine Relations Advisory Committee (SURAC).
+This group offers advice to the government on initiatives that enhance business opportunities and cultural ties with Ukraine.

 The Surface Rights Board of Arbitration is used as a last resort when a landowner or occupant and an oil/gas or potash operator are unable to reach an agreement for surface access to private land and related compensation.

 The main purposes of the Teachers' Superannuation Commission are to: Administer The Teachers Superannuation and Disability Benefits Act and Regulations; Process disability claims; Monitor investments of superannuation funds; Administer The Teachers' Life Insurance (Government Contributory) Act, and; Administer The Teachers' Dental Plan Act.